sbeliakou/kat-example/k8spok-practice-course/k8s-pods/intro.md

 # In this section you will do following:

-- create Pods
+- create, label and troubleshooting Pods
-- label Pods
+- create static Pods
-- troubleshooting Pods
+- create Pods with many containers

 # Good Luck!